Toronto Travel Guide

 Jimmy's Coffee

-La Banane: When I was in Toronto I discovered that La Banane had only been open for a couple of months.
-You can find this hotspot at the crossing of Dundas at the end of Ossington Avenue.
-A very trendy street, where you can solely find nice places.
-The menu at La Banane is French and it’s the right place to go for au fruits de mer, steak tartare and more French dishes with a Canadian twist.
-You can recognize it by banana-yellow door!
+The Banana: When I was in Toronto, I discovered La Banane had only been open for a few months.
+You'll find this hotspot near the intersection of Dundas, right at the end of Ossington Avenue.
+It's a super trendy street, packed with really great spots.
+The menu at La Banane is French, and you'll find it for au fruits de mer, steak tartare, and other French dishes with a Canadian twist.
+You'll recognize the restaurant by its banana-yellow door!

 227 Ossington Ave, Toronto, Canada – labanane.ca

-Bar Raval: If you ask me, Spanish gastro bars never gets too old to have a bite and a drink.
-Especially when it comes to a restaurant like Bar Raval in Toronto.
-They’re open from brunch till late in the evening and at the end of afternoon the bar is full with pinchos and you can order the tastiest Spanish tapas to share.
+Bar Raval: In my opinion, Spanish gastrobars never get old when it comes to delicious drinks and food.
+Especially if it's a restaurant like Bar Raval in Toronto.
+Open from brunch until late, by late afternoon the bar is stocked with pinchos, and you can order the most delicious Spanish tapas from the menu to share.

 505 College St, Toronto, Canada – thisisbarraval.com

-El Rey Mezcal Bar: In the Kensington Market district you’ll find restaurants from all over the world.
+El Rey Mezcal Bar: In the Kensington Market neighborhood, you'll find restaurants from all over.
 One of the newest hotspots for drinks and bites is El Ray on Kensington Avenue.
-Delicious tostadas and quesadillas with a craft beer or cocktail, preferably with mezcal!
+Delicious tostadas and quesadillas with a craft beer or cocktails made with mezcal!

 2a Kensington Ave, Toronto, Canada – elreybar.com